gonac/devops/monitoring/avimetrics script/python3/README.md

-# Avi Metrics Script
+# Avi Metrics Collection

-The Avi Metrics script was built with the intent to pull metrics from one or more Avi controllers and send these values to a centralized metrics database(s).
+The Avi Metrics Collection script was built with the intent to pull metrics from one or more Avi controllers and send these values to a centralized time series database(s).
 The script supports a number of different endpoints; current support includes AppDynamics, Datadog, Elasticsearch, Graphite, InfluxDB, Logstash, Splunk, and Wavefront.